Connect with others who understand.

 • Sipping herbal teas such as peppermint, ginger, or chamomile

-Pain in the bones, joints, or muscles can be a side effect of many treatments, including surgeries, chemotherapy, and hormonal therapy.
+Pain in the bones, joints, or muscles can be a side effect of various treatments, including surgery, chemotherapy, and hormonal therapy.

 Researchers have reported that routine exercise can significantly reduce pain.
 One MyBCTeam member who experienced pain and stiffness after taking anastrozole shared, “I walk for one and a half miles every evening, except when it’s raining.
 I’ve been doing it for nearly six months, and I am now pain-free.”